superstrong/google-workspace-mcp/docs/ERRORS.md

 - **Possible Causes**:
   - Token revoked
   - Token malformed
-- **Resolution**: Re-authenticate using OAuth flow
+- **Resolution**: Please authenticate the account, which will grant all necessary permissions

 #### INSUFFICIENT_SCOPE
-- **Description**: Token lacks required scopes
+- **Description**: Account needs authentication
 - **Possible Causes**:
-  - New scopes needed
+  - Account not authenticated
-  - Scopes not approved during auth
+  - New permissions needed
-- **Resolution**: Re-authenticate with all required scopes
+- **Resolution**: Please authenticate the account, which will grant all necessary permissions

 ### 3. API Errors